giftnuss/foodsharing/docs/src/contribute/issue.md

 changes, e.g. doc fixes and typos.

  - check the comments (if there are any).
 Perhaps someone is already working on this issue or added some useful info
- - (only once:) at this point you *have* to [join our slack channel](./resources/links.md): <https://yunity.slack.com/> so that we can grant you access to the foodsharing source code
+ - (only once:) At this point, you *have* to [join our slack channel](./resources/links.md): <https://yunity.slack.com/> so that we can grant you access to the foodsharing source code.
  - (only once:) the git repository and follow the [instructions for a local installation]()
- - if your change consists of several smaller commits, create a new designated branch and reference the issue
+ - Best practice is to create a new designated branch and reference the issue for your changes.
-    - in our case the branch would be named ``89-create-emails-for-invitations``
+    - In our case, you create the branch for the ticket number 89 with the Git command ``git checkout -b 89-create-emails-for-invitations``.
-    - optionally add your gitlab handle or real name: ``89-inktrap-create-emails-for-invitations``
+    - Optionally, add your GitLab handle or real name: ``89-inktrap-create-emails-for-invitations``
  - make the edits *only* in your new branch.
-Preferably commit in smaller intervals so that we can keep track of the progress and see whats happening
+Preferably commit in smaller intervals so that we can keep track of the progress and see what's happening.
- - ensure the tests pass locally by calling ``./scripts/test``
+ - Ensure the tests pass locally by calling ``./scripts/test``.
  - [create a MR](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html).
 If your change requires multiple commits or is bigger, add the ``WIP:`` prefix to the name of the MR
- - wait! somebody will ask you some questions, and if everything goes well, will approve your MR
+ - Wait.
+Somebody will ask you some questions, and if everything goes well, will approve your merge request.

 Congratulations!
 You just contributed to foodsharing and made a good community better!